-- 11.1 The tenant shall give the landlord, as well as persons designated for this purpose by the landlord, after identification on their part, the opportunity to enter the rented housing for viewing in the event of intended re-letting or sale, to perform periodic checks and inspections (in particular, but not exclusively with the with a view to compliance by the tenant with his obligations as referred to in Articles 3.1, 3.3, 3.5, 3.7, 3.22, 3.23, 3.26 and 3.32 of these General Rental Conditions and in connection with the recording of meter readings) and carrying out (repair) work and the like.
-The tenant is obliged to cooperate in this by informing the landlord at the first request of the time at which within a reasonable period, but in any case within one week after his request the landlord can carry out the viewing, check or inspection of the rented housing.
-If the tenant contravenes this provision, he will forfeit to the landlord an immediately payable fine of € 20 for each calendar day that the violation continues, with a maximum of € 4,000, without prejudice to the right of the landlord to demand compliance with the rental agreement or dissolution thereof and to claim full damages to the extent that the damage suffered exceeds the forfeited fine. - 11.2 Barring urgent and other special circumstances, these visits and work shall take place on
+- 11.1 The Tenant shall give the Landlord, as well as persons designated for this purpose by the Landlord, after identification on their part, the opportunity to enter the Premises for viewing in the event of intended re-letting or sale, to perform periodic checks and inspections (in particular, but not exclusively with the with a view to compliance by the Tenant with his obligations as referred to in Articles 3.1, 3.3, 3.5, 3.7, 3.22, 3.23, 3.26 and 3.32 of these General Rental Conditions and in connection with the recording of meter readings) and carrying out (repair) work and the like.
+The Tenant is obliged to cooperate by informing the Landlord at the first request of the time at which within a reasonable period, but in any case within one week after his request the Landlord can carry out the viewing, checks or inspection of the Premises.
+If the Tenant contravenes this provision, he will forfeit to the Landlord an immediately payable fine of € 20 for each calendar day that the violation continues, with a maximum of € 4,000, without prejudice to the right of the Landlord to demand compliance with the rental agreement or dissolution thereof. - 11.2 Urgent and other special circumstances reserved, these visits and work shall take place on working days between 7 a.m. and 6 p.m. and will be notified at least 24 hours in advance, in so far as reasonably possible.

-- working days between 7 a.m. and 6 p.m. and will be notified at least 24 hours in advance, in so far as reasonably possible. - 11.3 If the landlord must carry out urgent work in or to the rented housing or on, in or to a neighbouring land or building during the rental period, the tenant shall give opportunity for it and he will have to tolerate any discomfort. - 11.4 The stipulations of Article 11.3 also apply if the tenant must allow another person to perform work on behalf of a neighbouring land or building pursuant to statutory rights and duties between neighbours as referred to in Sections 5:37 to 5:59 of the Dutch Civil Code. - 11.5 The tenant cannot demand any compensation or a reduced rent with regard to giving the opportunity to check and inspect and permitting the work referred to in Article 11.3 and 11.4.
-Where necessary, the tenant shall (temporarily) remove at his expense any changes and additions made by him with or without the landlord's permission. - 11.6 The tenant will tolerate the posting of sales or rental announcements by the landlord.
-The tenant is obliged to cooperate in this by informing the landlord at what time within a reasonable period, but in any case within one week after his request the landlord can make the announcement.
+- 11.3 If the Landlord must carry out urgent work in or to the Premises or on, in or to a neighbouring land or building during the rental period, the Tenant shall give opportunity for it and he will have to tolerate any discomfort. - 11.4 The stipulations of Article 11.3 also apply if the Tenant must allow another person to perform work on behalf of a neighbouring land or building pursuant to statutory rights and duties between neighbours as referred to in Sections 5:37 to 5:59 of the Dutch Civil Code. - 11.5 The Tenant cannot demand any compensation or a reduced rent with regard to giving the opportunity to check and inspect.
+Where necessary, the Tenant shall (temporarily) remove any changes and additions made by him at his expense, with or without the Landlord's permission. - 11.6 The Tenant will tolerate the posting of sales or rental announcements by the Landlord.
+The Tenant is obliged to cooperate in this by informing the Landlord at what time within a reasonable period, but in any case within one week after his request the Landlord can make the announcement.

-12. Loss, liability
+12. Damages, liability